-Heal Both The Healer & Patient.
-Healer Wellness links with the practitioner and the patient work in tandem.
-There is no definitive cure for the disease; treatments simply modify the condition.
-Standing foundation is a great start to wellness.
-Tai Chi Quan or Taiji Quan; helps us to separate the yin and yang of the body while in motion, within this stillness helps to harmonise yin and yang, allows activation of the meridians and collaterals, enhances the regulation and flow of Qi and blood circulation, balance and stabilise the central equilibrium, works on the sympathetic and parasympathetic nervous system, relaxes the physical body, defines and distinguishes between the principle of full and empty allowing our whole gravity to drop down completely, allows the sinking of Qi into the lower dantian also called the cauldron of life.
+Heal Both the Healer and the Patient.
+Healer Wellness collaborates with the practitioner and the patient.
+There is no clear cure for the sickness; treatments just adapt to the condition.
+An excellent place to start for wellbeing is a solid foundation.
+Tai Chi Quan, also known as Taiji Quan, helps in the separation of the yin and yang of the body while in motion, and within this stillness assists in the harmonisation of yin and yang, allows activation of the meridians and collaterals, enhances the regulation and flow of Qi and blood circulation, balances and stabilises the central equilibrium, works on both the parasympathetic and sympathetic nervous systems, relaxes the physical body, defines and distinguish allows Qi to sink into the lower dantian, often known as the cauldron of life.
 If the healer has little to no Kung Fu martial arts training expertise, it is advised that they practice Yi Jin Jing with other kinds of Qigong.

 Qigong and Tai Chi or internal Martial Arts; cultivate an inner awareness of what is happening in our physical bodies.
 Training beyond the reliance on weight, force, and speed.
 It is the practice of the Dao/Tao, or`Way of Life’; understood as the pivotal principle of balance in action.
 The principle is *Wu-Wei-“effortless action”.
 Yin and Yang are at play; by the transformation of the energies of the universe.
 The principles improve and amplify; body regeneration and rejuvenation, biomechanics, bone health, and internal organ health.

 *Wuwei, (Chinese: “nonaction”; literally, “no action”) in Chinese philosophy, and particularly among the 4th- and 3rd-century-BCE philosophers of early Daoism (daojia), the practice of taking no action that is not in accord with the natural course of the universe.